ModelforManufacturing/SPIF.-Design-model/README.md

 ![metamodel_behaviour](metamodel/behaviour.png)

-- The root class is BehaviorModel, which is composed of a BehaviorDiagram that is composed of all the ElementalActivity of the Scope Model.
+- The root class is BehaviorModel, which is composed of all the ElementalActivity defined in the Scope Model.
 - The important concepts of the Behavior Model are the tasks that allow an elementary activity to be carried out, the rules associated with the tasks and their possible constraints and the data objects required or produced, as well as the relationships between them.
 - An ElementalActivity (from the 'scope' package) adds at least one Task.
 - Each Means of the ElementalActivity (see 'scope' package) can be assigned to several Tasks.